EliasFilho87/EliasFilho87/README.md

 ### 👋 About Me

 Hey there!
-I'm Elias, also known as **BudCoder** – a Brazilian Front-End Developer with a passion for clean code, creative interfaces and a bit of canna-inspired clarity.
+I'm Elias, also known as **BudCoder** – a Brazilian Front-End Developer with a passion for clean code and creative interfaces.
 Currently studying IT at **ECA College in Sydney** 🇦🇺 and building projects that mix function, beauty and performance.

 - 👨‍💻 Front-End focused (HTML, CSS, JS, React)
 - 🎓 Student @ ECA College | 1.5-year IT program